rogeriotaques/vue-start-kit/readme.md

 From now, everything you change on the source-code will trigger an imediate update on the browser (without refresh) preserving the current state of your new app.

+## Contributing

+Contributions are very welcome and should be made through [pull requests](https://github.com/AbtzLabs/vue-start-kit/pulls).
+I did not prepare any contribution guidelines so far (sorry), so, please don't be evil. 😉

 ## Unit tests

-Unit tests are written using `MochaJS` and can be found in `tests/`.
+Unit tests are (supposed to be) written using `MochaJS` (but they are still pending) and can be found in `tests/`.
 Simply run the following command on a terminal window, when inside your project folder:

 ```sh
 $ npm test